-EvilOSX runs on any OS that supports Python, and so this tutorial should work on Windows, macOS, and Linux systems.
-To successfully run this attack, you'll need an attack computer to build payloads and listen for connections, and a target macOS computer to run the RAT and be exploited.
+EvilOSX runs on any OS that supports Python, so this tutorial should work on Windows, macOS, and Linux systems.
+To successfully run this hack, you'll need an attack computer to build payloads and listen for connections, as well as a target macOS computer to run the RAT and be exploited.

-In this example, we'll build a payload, start a listening server, and run the payload on our victim to start having fun with remotely controlling it!
+In this example, we'll build a payload, start a listening server, and run the payload on our target to start having fun with remotely controlling it.
 To get started, you'll need to download EvilOSX by opening a terminal window and typing the following.

-To build a payload, we'll start on our attack machine, which should have the git repository cloned from the step above.
-Navigate to your new EvilOSX folder by typing cd EvilOSX into a terminal window.
+To build a payload, we'll start on our attack machine, which should have the Git repository cloned from the step above.
+Navigate to your new EvilOSX folder by typing cd EvilOSX into a terminal window if you're not already there.
 Once inside, type ls to see the contents of the folder.

 We'll need some information to build this payload, such as the IP address of our attacking machine.
 To find this, you can type ip a into the terminal window, or ifconfig if you're on a Mac.
 If you wanted to run this attack outside your local network, you'd need a static, public IP to do so.